Taher Gurab

-Taher Gurab (طاهرگوراب) (Note: Also romanized as Ţāher Gūrāb; also known as Tāhir Gurāb and Takhergurab) is a city and former village in Taher Gurab District of Sowme'eh Sara County, Gilan province, Iran, serving as capital of the district.
-It was the former capital of Taher Gurab Rural District.
-The capital of the rural district has been transferred to the village of Now Kasht.
+Taher Gurab (طاهرگوراب) (Note: Also romanized as Ţāher Gūrāb; also known as Tāhir Gurāb and Takhergurab) is a city in, and the capital of, Taher Gurab District in Sowme'eh Sara County, Gilan province, Iran.
+As a village, it was the capital of Taher Gurab Rural District until its capital was transferred to the village of Now Kasht.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 1,311 in 367 households, when it was in the Central District.
+At the time of the 2006 National Census, Taher Gurab's population was 1,311 in 367 households, when it was a village in Taher Gurab Rural District of the Central District.
 The following census in 2011 counted 1,331 people in 423 households.
 The 2016 census measured the population of the village as 1,168 people in 396 households.

-After the census, the rural district was separated from the district in the formation of Taher Gurab District.

-Taher Gurab, along with Ziabar became a city in 2023.
+In 2021, the rural district was separated from the district in the formation of Taher Gurab District.
+The village of Taher Gurab was converted to a city in 2023.